joseantmazonsb/linguard/README.md

     sudo apt update
     sudo apt install wireguard iptables uwsgi uwsgi-plugin-python3 libpcre3 libpcre3-dev
     ```
-2. Download any release and put the files somewhere you will remember later, such as `/var/www/linguard`.
+2. Download any [release](https://github.com/joseantmazonsb/linguard/releases) (or clone the repository) and put the files somewhere you will remember later, such as `/var/www/linguard`.
-3. Move the files inside `/var/www/linguard/config` to `/var/www/linguard` and remove `.sample` from their names.
-4. Edit the configuration files to fit your needs.
+3. Edit the configuration files to fit your needs.
-5. Start linguard:
+4. Add a `linguard` user and group to your computer:
     ```bash
+    groupadd linguard
+    useradd -g linguard linguard
+    ```
+5. Add the following lines to the file `etc/sudoers` so that linguard may execute WireGuard commands.
+    ```bash
+    linguard ALL=(ALL) NOPASSWD: /usr/bin/wg
+    linguard ALL=(ALL) NOPASSWD: /usr/bin/wg-quick
+    ```
+6. Start linguard:
+    ```bash
-    uwsgi --yaml /var/www/linguard/uwgsi.yaml
+    sudo -u linguard uwsgi --yaml /var/www/linguard/uwgsi.yaml
     ```

 ### Debian package